Ear Infection In Toddlers: Causes, Symptoms And Treatment

 • Poor response to sounds: Since the middle ear is obstructed by infected fluids, sound waves do not reach the inner ear efficiently.
 It means the toddler would have trouble listening and responding to sounds appropriately.
 The ears feel blocked and there is difficulty hearing.

-• Loss of balance: An inflamed middle ear may put pressure on the labyrinth, which is the part of the inner ear responsible for maintaining body’s balance.
-Pressure on labyrinth can disrupt its functions causing loss of balance.
+• Loss of balance: An inflamed middle ear may put pressure on the labyrinth, which is the part of the inner ear responsible for maintaining the body’s balance.
+Pressure on labyrinths can disrupt its functions causing loss of balance.
 And, the toddler would walk in a wobbly or zig-zag way.
 Or the toddler may feel dizzy.

 • General irritability and trouble while sleeping: The toddler will seem irritable and fussy while having trouble sleeping due to acute pain in the ear.
 They will experience frequent sleep disruption as every time the toddler turns his head to the side of the infected ear, he would squeal in pain.